glaraterpmail/INST414-Research/README.md

 Analyzing audience and cinephile reception, this project examines how visual and thematic elements influence the ratings of auteur-driven films across Criterion, IMDb, and Letterboxd, balancing artistic significance with broader audience trends.

+# Exploring Auteur Theory with Quantitative Methods
+### Audience and Cinephile Reception of Criterion Films

+## **Project Overview**
+This research examines how auteur-driven films are perceived differently by cinephiles versus broader audiences.
+Using **Criterion Collection metadata, Letterboxd ratings, and IMDb data**, the project integrates quantitative analysis, sentiment trends, and clustering techniques to explore rating disparities, thematic correlations, and stylistic patterns.

+## **Dependencies**
+To run this project, ensure you have the following installed:
+- Python 3.10+
+- Conda or virtualenv for environment management
+- Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn
+- NLTK or spaCy for NLP analysis
+- curl & wget (for data acquisition)
+- Jupyter Notebook for exploration

 ## Project Organization

 ```